adilsoncarvalho/devenv/README.md

 ansible-playbook -i inventory.yml playbook.yml --tags [TAG]
 ```

+>You might get asked for your password as this playbook needs
+>admin permissions for some tasks.

 ### Tag List

 Here is a list with all the tags that we have in this playbook.